This post may contain affiliate links. Read our disclosure page for full details.

 What does being responsible for our own needs look like?

 It’s about taking ownership of your emotions in a conflict situation.
 It’s about controlling negative emotions and not taking them out on your partner in an unhealthy or unkind way.
-And it’s about realizing that you’re in charge with dealing with the baggage you’ve got, from your past relationships, childhood, or whatever.
+And it’s about realizing that you’re in charge of dealing with the baggage you’ve got, from your past relationships, childhood, or whatever.

 Of course, long term relationships or marriages are a breeding ground for these past issues to come to light.
 When we are so comfortable with another person, this allows us to be vulnerable (for better and for worse).
 This is when “stuff” comes up.
 Your old issues, neuroses, anxieties.